jlinick/EclipseAutomator/README.md

 ## Requirements

 In running the script, you will need to install the python libraries, and then edit the info.json file to include phase times, your equipment, and desired image sequence and voice notifications (see below for explanation of the json schema).

-Currently, you will need some method to determine your particular eclipse timings given your location.
-Options include the [Navy Calculator](https://aa.usno.navy.mil/data/SolarEclipses), [Photo Ephemeris](https://app.photoephemeris.com/), and the [Solar Eclipse Timer App](https://www.solareclipsetimer.com/).

 You will need a camera and a usb connection. gphoto2 is required for usb camera control. (eg `sudo apt-get install gphoto2` or `brew install gphoto2`) Event audio notifcations are currently only supported by OSX.
+An internet connection is necessary to update eclipse timings if your observing location changes, but is not required to run the orchestration script.

 ___